Educational Leadership and Policy Studies

 Master of Arts (MA) in Educational Leadership & Policy Studies with a Concentration in Principal Licensure

 The Master of Arts in Educational Leadership and Policy Studies with a concentration in Principal Licensure is designed to be completed the year following the Certificate in Educational Leadership and Policy Studies (see below).
-The MA offers extended study of transformative and turnaround leadership, covering issues of culture, diversity, poverty, special needs, business design, entrepreneurship, and data-driven leadership.
+The MA offers extended study of transformative and turnaround leadership, covering issues of culture, diversity, poverty, special needs, liberatory design, entrepreneurship, and data-driven leadership.
 The MA consists of a total of 45 credit hours, which includes the Certificate in Educational Leadership and Policy Studies with a concentration in Principal Licensure program (30 credits) and four additional courses (15 credits).
-The completion of the MA culminates with the design and execution of an action research or school design project.
+The completion of the MA culminates with the design and execution of an action research or school design project as the MA captsone.

 This program can be completed in a hybrid in-person format with evening or weekend campus classes or in fully online format with evening or weekend synchronous Zoom classes.